Everything you need to know about cashflow

 Keep your business and personal finances separate

-If you use accounting software like FreeAgent, you can set up a bank feed so that all of your transactions are imported into your FreeAgent account automatically.
+If you use accounting software like FreeAgent, you can set up a bank feed so all of your transactions are imported into your FreeAgent account automatically.
 And with AI-powered smart categorisation, you’ll save even more time on bank reconciliation.

 Chase late payers promptly

-Chasing customers for unpaid invoices can be time consuming and let’s face it, a little awkward.
+Chasing customers for unpaid invoices can be time-consuming and let’s face it, a little awkward.
 But if you want a healthy cashflow, it’s unavoidable.
-To help with this, FreeAgent lets you set up automatic late payment reminder emails that chase your customers for payment - giving you valuable time back to focus on running your business.
+To help with this, FreeAgent lets you set up automatic late payment reminder emails that chase your customers for payment - giving you back valuable time to focus on running your business.

 Encourage your prompt payers